-Although several social networking sites place age restrictions on new members (users typically need to be 13 or 14 to register), many offer no ageverification mechanisms, so children can simply lie about their age to create a profile, while several sites impose no age restrictions at all.
-Additionally, some social networking sites are emerging that are aimed specifically at children, although many of these have a strong e-safety focus.
+Although several social networking sites place age restrictions on new members (users typically need to be 13 or 14 to register), many offer no ageverification mechanisms, so young people can simply lie about their age to create a profile, while several sites impose no age restrictions at all.
+Additionally, some social networking sites are emerging that are aimed specifically at children and young people, although many of these have a strong e-safety focus.